vee-kay8/filesharing/phases/ph1_register_s3/README.md

      - Versioning
      - Lifecycle policies
      - Permissions
+   - Open the `output.tf` file to review the output of the S3 bucket that will be  used by other resources as the project goes on
+   - The outputs include:
+      - S3 Bucket name
+      - S3 Bucket arn

 3. **Create the S3 Bucket**
+   - Navigate to the `terraform/` folder and confirm from the `main.tf` file that it calls to the s3 module.<br>
-   - Run the following commands in your terminal:
+    Run the following commands in your terminal:
      ```bash
-     cd terraform/s3
      terraform init
      terraform fmt
      terraform validate